harnaout/administrate-wp-plugin/README.md

 **Note:** you can add it to the main WordPress project as a git sub-module.

+### Pre-requisites:
+You will need to get and setup your API Credentials to use the plugin.
+The app credentials will be provided for you by the Administrate team (or you can get them from [Administrate Developer Portal](https://developer.getadministrate.com/))

 ### Steps:

 1. Upload the zip files "administrate-wp-plugin.zip" to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Now go to the plugin my account settings and activate the plugin `/wp-admin/admin.php?page=admwpp-settings&tab=admwpp_account_settings`
+3. Next, from the WordPress menu go to Administrate plugin and click on My Account to go to the settings to fill in the needed information and activate the plugin `/wp-admin/admin.php?page=admwpp-settings&tab=admwpp_account_settings`

 ![Authorization screen](/assets/images/authorization-screen.png)

-4. The app credentials will be provided for you by the Administrate team (or you can get them from [Administrate Developer Portal](https://developer.getadministrate.com/))
-5. Once you activate the plugin with the proper instance the plugin will automatically create a new post type `course` as well as a custom taxonomy `learning-category` as well to granting you access to more settings tabs.
+6. Once you activated the plugin will automatically create a new post type `course`, a custom taxonomy `learning-category` and additional advanced settings to fine tune your synchronization options.

 ![Settings menu](/assets/images/settings-menu.png)

-6. Next go to advanced settings tab `/wp-admin/admin.php?page=admwpp-settings&tab=admwpp_advanced_settings` to import the courses/LPs and Learning categories.
+6. For intial pull, start by importing the necessary content.
+Go to advanced settings tab `/wp-admin/admin.php?page=admwpp-settings&tab=admwpp_advanced_settings` to import the courses/LPs and Learning categories.

 ![Courses Back fill](/assets/images/backfill.png)